 My attitude has really changed.
-If you want to get married you have to be organised.
+If you want to get married, you have to be organized.
 You don't just, like, meet up in a bar.
-The first time you meet, you might like each other, then she'll get one of her brothers to make up a group chat for me, her and her brother on WhatsApp.
-We'll get to know each other that way – it's not done in a sly way.
+The first time you meet, you might like each other, then she'll get one of her brothers to make up a group chat for me, her, and her brother on WhatsApp.
+We'll get to know each other that way—it's not done in a sly way.
 My relationships with women beforehand were hectic.
 In my religion, I would say there's more romance.
 There's a lot of respect.

 Are you still friends with your old group?

-No – my circle is very small.
+No—my circle is very small.
 I keep myself to myself.
 I tend to do my five daily prayers, and the more you do that the closer you are to God.
 So you always have a routine that you're looking forward to.
 So I don't have much time.
-I still see one or two of them, but when I was going through a lot of hardships people ween't really there for me.
+I still see one or two of them, but when I was going through a lot of hardships, people weren't really there for me.